 Developed under the guidance of the GCW Observations WG

-The 5th session of the GCW Steering group (2017) agreed on a list of 110 cryospheric variables as the minimum observing requirement of the CryoNet Program.
+The 5th session of the GCW Steering group (2017) agreed on minimum observing requirement of 110 cryospheric variables for the CryoNet Program.
 This was intended to support the consistency of observations at all stations included in the GCW Surface observing network and to provide a basis for consistency of observations to all cryosphere observing activities.
 The variables were identified as recommended (R ) or desirable (D).
 The frequency of observation and the general observing method (whether automatic or manual) were included for each variable.

 Since then, GCW has moved to update and formalize the variable names and definitions in conjunction with the documentation of observing methods, with the goal of transferring these to the WIGOS Metadata Standard, as a formal repository, for use by OSCAR/Surface database as represented in the WIGOS Metadata Representation (WMDR).

 The purpose of this document is to update the Minimum Observing Requirements of the GCW Surface observing component, reflecting the cryosphere variables approved and included in the WIGOS Metadata Standard.
-Table 1 provides the 2017 names in column B and agreed upon names and definitions in column D. Column E provides the WIGOS Metadata variable names and definition differing from those in column D. The of approval within the WIGOS Metadata process is provided in column F. Corresponding minimum observing frequency is recommended in column G.
+Table 1 provides the 2017 names in column B and agreed upon names and definitions in column D. Column E provides the WIGOS Metadata variable names and definition differing from those in column D. The date of approval within the WIGOS Metadata process is provided in column F. Corresponding minimum observing frequency is recommended in column G.

 The variables names in column B are considered as obsolete if a valid name is available in column D (and, thus, greyed out).

-Variables which do have an entry only in column D, exist in WIGOS Metadata Standard but not identified by GCW.

-Several variables for sea ice and river and lake ice exist in WIGOS Metadata Standard and have similar to names included in the GCW list, however these need to be

-To ensure a systematic approach and dissemination, GCW will update and publish this list minimum once a year, no later than 31 January of each year.
+To ensure a systematic approach and dissemination, GCW will update and publish this list minimum once a year.

 GCW will strive to use a GitHub process to track the development of variable names and definitions to be submitted to WIGOS Metadata Standard.
-Details to be developed.
+Details yet to be developed.

-Furthermore, during the registration of the first 153 GCW stations, it has become evident that the observations on these stations include variables which are not, currently directly traceable to the minimum observing requirements of the GCW surface observing component.
+Furthermore, during the registration of the first 153 GCW stations, it has become evident that the observations at these stations include variables which are not, currently directly traceable to the minimum observing requirements of the GCW surface observing component.
 To enable their further consideration, these are summarized in the Table 2 to this document.
 This includes 39 cryospheric variables, and an initial assessment of their relevance with variables in the 2017 list are shown in the last column if there’s any.